 Select two cities to explore "side by side" as you decide which would be the best for your urban studies research this quarter.
 For ideas of cities that might make good candidates for sustained, in depth research, you might check out the following resources.

-Use EITHER/BOTH the Holman Library One Search tool or Worldcat, a tool for searching library catalogs all over the world, to scan what authors are writing about your city and to get a sense of your city's issues and character.
+Use EITHER/ BOTH the Holman Library One Search tool or Worldcat, a tool for searching library catalogs all over the world, for a preliminary assessment.
+Check:

 Tips for One Search: